LourensT/ScannedPDFtoEPUB/README.md

 # Scanned PDF to Epub

+The idea is to convert a scanned PDF to an epub, and taking care of formatting using a LLM.

+Project is currently in a stage where I use it for myself.
+The API costs are pretty bad, like a $1 per hundred pages.

 ## Aproach
 1. PDF -> images with pdf2image
     * Saves the images in `tempimages/`
 2. OCR with pytesseract